UMM-CSci/edsger/README.md

 ## Quick Start

-:warning: edsger is a still under active development.
+:warning: edsger is still under active development.
 The running instructions are most likely to change in the future.

 Clone and run this repository to see the app in action
 ```